All Articles

 These are all important considerations, as good insurance coverage is a reflection of the pride you have for your home and household.

 Curious to learn more about your homeowners insurance coverage?
 Ready to request a quote to ensure you have the coverage you need?
 Let RBFCU Insurance Agency help you find greater peace of mind.
-Reach out to us today.

 Information in this article is general in nature and for your consideration, not as financial advice.
 Please contact your own financial professionals regarding your specific needs before taking any action based upon this information.

-The following sources were accessed February 2024.
+The following sources were last accessed in December 2024.

-4“Top 10 Preventable Injuries.”
+2“Top 10 Preventable Injuries.”
 National Safety Council Injury Facts, https://injuryfacts.nsc.org/all-injuries/deaths-by-demographics/top-10-preventable-injuries.

-5“Fall Safety: Take Steps to Remain Independent Longer.”
+3“Fall Safety: Take Steps to Remain Independent Longer.”
 National Safety Council, https://www.nsc.org/community-safety/safety-topics/older-adult-falls.

-6“How Often You Should Change Your Air Filter.”
+4“How Often You Should Change Your Air Filter.”
 The Home Depot, https://www.homedepot.com/c/ab/how-often-you-should-change-your-air-filter/9ba683603be9fa5395fab90cf4eb97a.

-9“When is The Best Time to Trim Trees?”
+7“When is The Best Time to Trim Trees?”
 Texas Tree Surgeons, https://texastreesurgeons.com/blog/2019/11/22/best-time-to-trim/.

 Ask RBFCU